A-kly/School-Vault/PSYCH 258/Topic 3 - Cognitive Neuroscience.md

 	- periodic ==booster== training resulted in reasoning-trained group showing better performance on daily activities after 5 years (Willis et al., 2006)
 	- 10-year follow-up: most reasoning- and speed-trained participants experienced less decline than controls (Rebok et al., 2014)
 	- also 29% reduced risk of ==dementia== (Edwards et al., 2017)

-Potential problem: Are positive results due to ==practice== effects, or to lasting improvements in underlying cognitive function that generalize (transfer to other tasks)?
+- **Potential problem:** Are positive results due to ==practice== effects, or to lasting improvements in underlying cognitive function that generalize (transfer to other tasks)?
 	- Simons et al. (2016):
 		- comprehensive review of 132 studies
-- many studies had ------ problems (e.g., small sample size, inadequate control groups)
+		- many studies had ==design== problems (e.g., small sample size, inadequate control groups)
 		- generally, performance improved on training tasks
-- however, there is little evidence of -------- from training tasks to general cognitive ability
+		- *however, there is little evidence of ==transfer== from training tasks to general cognitive ability*
 	- Shah et al. (2017):
 		- systematic review of almost 8,000 studies
 		- excluded studies using video games, of patients with dementia, or of cognitively healthy older adults
 		- only two brain-training programs had multiple peer-reviewed supporting studies (BrainHQ and CogniFit)
-- both showed some generalization
+		- *both showed some generalization*

-Conclusions:
+## Conclusions:

-- adult brains exhibit ----------
+- adult brains exhibit plasticity
-- ---------- may change the brain via neurogenesis or neuroplasticity
+- experiences may change the brain via neurogenesis or neuroplasticity
 - initial work suggested that the brain was undergoing wholesale rewiring
 - however, recent research has shown that the brain refines its existing abilities through intensive training and learning (Makin & Krakauer, 2023)
 - many factors may contribute, including:
 	- type of training
 	- age of participant
 	- level of cognitive/physical health
 	- number of sessions
 	- length of sessions
 	- duration of training period
 	- performance on training task may improve, but there is little evidence of --------------

 ---